apache/celeborn/README.md

 ```

 ### Compatibility
-Celeborn server is compatible with all client with various engines.
+Celeborn server is compatible with all clients inside various engines.
 However, Celeborn client must be consistent with the version of the specified engine.
 For example, if you are running Spark 2.4, you must compile Celeborn client with -Pspark-2.4;
 if you are running Spark 3.2, you must compile Celeborn client with -Pspark-3.2;